Create a capture session

 The Sigma 0 value

-3. On the right side of the QA pane, scroll down to the Reprojection Errors section and view the Automatic Tie Points Reprojection Errors section.
+3. On the right side of the Quality Assurance view, scroll down to the Reprojection Errors section and view the Automatic Tie Points Reprojection Errors section and click the View table button.

 Ground Control Points Residuals section

-The RMS value for the Ground Control Points Residuals in this example is 0.151 meters, perhaps a little higher than the desired value of 0.12 meters but acceptable for this exercise.
+The RMS value for the Ground Control Points Residuals in this example is 0.079 meters, acceptable for this exercise.

 Count statistics